Thomas Hart Benton (politician): Later life

 In 1851, Benton was denied a sixth term by the Missouri legislature; the polarization of the slavery issue made it impossible for a moderate and Unionist to hold that state's senatorial seat.
 In 1852 he successfully ran for the United States House of Representatives, but his opposition to the Kansas–Nebraska Act led to his defeat in 1854.
 He ran for Governor of Missouri in 1856, but lost to Trusten Polk.
 That same year, his son-in-law, John C. Frémont, husband of his daughter Jessie, ran for President on the Republican Party ticket; but Benton was a party loyalist to the end and voted for Democratic nominee James Buchanan, who won the election.

 He was elected a member of the American Antiquarian Society in 1855.

 He published his autobiography, Thirty Years' View, in 1854, and Historical and legal examination of ... the decision of the Supreme Court ... in the Dred Scott case (arguing that the Court should have declined to decide the case, as political), in 1857.

 He died in Washington, D.C., on April 10, 1858.
 His descendants have continued to be prominent in Missouri life; his great-grandnephew, also Thomas Hart Benton, was a 20th-century painter.

 Benton is buried at Bellefontaine Cemetery in St. Louis.
+The Benton Park neighborhood of St. Louis is named after him.

 Family connections

 Benton was related by marriage or blood to a number of 19th-century luminaries.
 Two of his nephews—Confederate Colonel and posthumous Brigadier General Samuel Benton of Mississippi, and Union Colonel and Brevet Brigadier General Thomas H. Benton Jr. of Iowa—fought on opposite sides during the Civil War.
-He was a brother-in-law of Senator/Governor James McDowell of Virginia; father-in-law of explorer, Union Major General, and presidential candidate John C. Frémont; and cousin-in-law of Senators Henry Clay, the Benton family children of former King Joseph Bonaparte and James Brown, all of whom married cousins of Benton.
-His great-nephew was Congressman Maecenas Eason Benton, the father of painter Thomas Hart Benton.
+He was brother-in-law of James McDowell, Virginia Senator and Governor; father-in-law of John C. Frémont, explorer, Senator, presidential candidate, and Union Major General; and cousin-in-law of Senators Henry Clay and James Brown.
+He was the great-uncle of US Representative Maecenas Eason Benton, the father of painter Thomas Hart Benton.